Earth Notes: On the Zoom H1n "Handy" Field Recorder: ReviewUpdated 2022-09-18.

 And then I got to borrow an Olympus LS-P4 field recorder (thanks Deniz): Diarycast - Conscious Uncouping - Travel.
 That showed my what could be done with a good, compact device.
 (And I haven't filled its 8GB internal storage yet, five months later!)

-Lockdown notwithstanding, the Olympus loan wasn't meant to be a long one.
-And after months of reasonable use, I think I will have a continuing requirement for more of the same.
+Lockdown notwithstanding, the Olympus loan was not intended to be a long one.
+After months of reasonable use, I think I will want more of the same!

 On I ordered from Amazon for £82.10 (ex-VAT) a Zoom H1n/UK Handy Recorder, and for £9.45 (ex-VAT) a YOUSHARES Zoom H1n Recorder Foam & Furry Indoor/Outdoor Windscreen Muff, Pop Filter/Wind Cover Shield Fits Zoom H1n & H1.